Labor-Progressive Party

+The Labor-Progressive Party (LPP; Parti ouvrier-progressiste) was the legal front of the Communist Party of Canada and its provincial wings from 1943 to 1959.
+It was established amid World War II after a number of prominent Communist Party members were released from wartime internment, with Communist Party general secretary Tim Buck serving as the LPP's leader.
+The LPP had one elected member of parliament during its history, trade unionist Fred Rose, who won the 1943 Cartier federal by-election in the Montreal riding.
+The party also saw provincial- and municipal-level victories, particularly in Manitoba, Ontario, and Quebec.

 Origins and initial success

 In the 1940 federal election, the Communist Party led a popular front in several constituencies in Saskatchewan and Alberta under the name Unity, United Progressive or United Reform and elected two MPs, one of whom, Dorise Nielsen, was secretly a member of the Communist Party.

 After the Communist Party of Canada was banned in 1940, under the wartime Defence of Canada Regulations, it established the Labor-Progressive Party (LPP) as a front organization in 1943 after the release of Communist Party leaders from internment.
 Nielsen declared her affiliation to the LPP when it was founded in August 1943.
 She was defeated in the 1945 election when she ran for re-election as an LPP candidate.

 Only one LPP Member of Parliament (MP) was elected to the House of Commons under that banner, Fred Rose, who was elected in a 1943 by-election in Montreal, sitting with Nielsen.
 Rose was re-elected in 1945.
 In 1947, he was charged and convicted for spying for the Soviet Union, and was expelled from the House of Commons.

 The leader of the party was Tim Buck.
 Other prominent members were Margaret Fairley, Stewart Smith, Stanley Ryerson and Sam Carr.

+While "labour" is generally spelled with a 'u' in Canadian English, and English in the former British Empire, the Labor-Progressive Party used the American spelling as did the Australian Labor Party.